Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Some types of fabrics, such as knits, wovens with a tight weave, or leather do not need seam finishing.
 These types of fabric will not fray much, if at all, so they are less likely to require any kind of seam finish.
 Other types of fabrics that don’t usually need seam finishing include felt and vinyl.

-As I mentioned at the start of my tutorial, there are endless types of seams used to finish raw edges of the fabric.
-From lapped seams to zigzag stitching, there is a seam type that suits every project.
 With these helpful tips and tricks on how to finish your seams properly, you can create professional-looking garments with ease!
 Don’t forget to practice different types of seams before trying them out on real fabrics.
 Knowing which types of seam finishes work best for each project will give you the confidence to tackle any task.

 I’m eager to find out if you have a preferred finishing technique when it comes to seams!
 Please take the time to share your favorite types of seams in the comments section.
 I appreciate it and I’m sure all my readers will too.